preactjs/prefresh/README.md

 We are still fleshing out the details on how to go about this approach best for [Preact](https://github.com/preactjs/preact), we'd love to give you the best reloading experience possible.

+Note that now the refreshing component will dispose of its `hookState` to reload in case of added hook, ... this to ensure consistency.

 ## Setup

 ```